COMSOC-Community/comsoc-website/docs/publications.md

 but occasionally also journals in discrete mathematics, logic, political science, and philosophy.

-Below we gather information on relevant books, which might offer a particularly convenient entry point into the field, as well as an overview of spceial issues on topics in computational social choice published in a various journals.
+Below we gather information on relevant books, which might offer a particularly convenient entry point into the field, as well as an overview of special issues on topics in computational social choice published in a number of different journals.

 <div class="page-navigation-wrap">
 <div class="page-navigation">